-The terror of the Third Reich war machine and the memory of the Holocaust still cast dark shadows upon our times and consciousness.
-They speak to us in terrible terms about the nature of violence and hate, the virus of anti-Semitism, and the capacity of the modern state to inflict death and destruction upon millions of people.
+ory of the Holocaust still cast dark shadows upon our times and consciousness.
+They speak to us in terrible terms about the nature of violence and hate, the virus of anti-Semitism, and the capacity of the modern state to inflict death machine and the memand destruction upon millions of people.
 We feel appalled, diminished and depressed in the face of the Nazi nightmare.
 Yet, while we are beholden to remember the dimensions of evil and indifference which characterized that period of history, we are also hallenged to be aware of the heroism of those individuals who risked their own safety in order to save Jews in Europe.
 Their deeds keep alive our faith in humanity and the values which make life worth living.
-One of these distinguished souls was Raoul Wallenberg of Sweden.
-On April 8 and 9, 1985, NBC will present "Wallenberg: A Hero's Story" a four-hour miniseries about the Swedish diplomat who went to Budapest, Hungary.
-In 1944 during the waning days of World War II and rescued more Jews than any other individual or institution on Nazi-occupied Europe.
+One of these distinthe waning days of World War II and rescued more Jews than any other individual or institution on Nazi-occupied Europe.
 The drama recounts how Wallenberg, an aristocrat, was recruited for his rescue mission to Hungary; how once there he dedicated his enormous energies to an ingenious program to provide safe passes and shelter to Jews, and how in the process he came face-to-face with Nazi brutality and challenged the power of the Arrow Cross (Hungarian Fascists).
-Raoul Wallenberg disappeared when the Russians conquered Hungary in the last months of the war: to this date, his fate remains unknown.
+Raoul Wallenberg disappeared when the Russians conquered Hungary in the last months of the war; to this date, his fate remains unknown.